alterNERDtive/EDDiscovery-wiki/Using-the-History-Page.md

 * Right Middle View
 * Right Bottom View

-# Using the Travel Grid
+# Using the History Grid
-See the [travel grid](Using the Travel Grid) topic for help in use of this view area.
+See the [history grid](Using the Hravel Grid) topic for help in use of this view area.

 # Using the User Controls
 ![User Controls](http://i.imgur.com/tppkCVe.png)